Fourth Sunday in Lent

 Step 5: Advanced Prognosis (Internal Solution) – Best Shindig in Town (They Said)

-Two brothers, same invitation: to start whooping it up with “this [Other] brother of [ours Who for our sake] was dead and has come to life; [Who] was lost and is found” (v.
+Two brothers, same invitation: to start whooping it up with “this brother of was dead and has come to life; was lost and is found” (v.
 32).
 “This son of yours” (v.
 30) runs the cosmic show these days (Acts 2:32) as “both Lord and Messiah” (Acts 2:36).
 As dad observes, the only sane reaction is “to celebrate and rejoice” (v.
 32), which heaven certainly does (2:13-14), all the more so when dumb sinners repent (vv.
 7, 10).
 To repent is to get with the present program of Holy Prodigality, endorsed by the Father, effected by the Son, induced and advanced by the intoxicating Spirit of both (see Acts 2:13, 10:43-46a).
 Spirit?
 Think “life of the party” as in ultimate party, the kind that arises when God himself is at the heart and center of the festivities.
 There the party mood is eternal, never passing.
 Luke litters his two volumes with reports of sinners who blessedly succumbed to it.
 Many look like Junior, denizens of sty and far country.
 Shepherds come to mind (2:8-20).
 So does Zacchaeus (19:1-10).
 On occasion a big brother forsakes his pout and heads for the house.
 The prime example is the once grim Saul, so suddenly Paul (Acts 9), the apostle who caps his career with a party-goer’s hurrah: “Rejoice in the Lord.
 Again I will say, rejoice!”
 (Phil.
 4:4).
 Now here’s a thought: if God can get this guy to get it, will he not do the same with the dopey, dreary likes of us and the people we preach to?

 Step 6: Final Prognosis (External Solution) – Letting the Good Times Roll